InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/goals/2019-02-09-my-january-2019-monthly-goals-update.markdown

 {% include youtube.html videoid="QaxPJE887c0" %}

-### Having set myself 8 goals at the start of 2019, I'll be posting a monthly update of how I'm getting on with them.
-Here is January's review.
+### Having set myself 8 goals at the start of 2019, here is my review for January.

 ***